1gravity/Kotlin-Bloc/website/docs/architecture/bloc/reducer.md

 }
 ```

 This behavior also makes sense since state must be reduced only once.
 Whichever matching reducer is declared first is the one being called.
-While the order of declaration is relevant for reducers (if they match the same action), it's not for thunks and reducers, thunks will always be executed first.
+The order of declaration is relevant for reducers (if they match the same action).
+If there are matching thunks and reducers, the order of declaration is irrelevant, thunks will always be executed first.

 What about side effects?